GRP A1: micro desktop beast and the legacy of GATE

 ADSR out of the GATE

 One final comment on the envelope: rather than just going for the Gate/ADSR VCA control initially created by Roland for their "budget" SH and Juno synths, GRP added a Gate + Release function.
 This means that the note is immediately ON, but then uses the ADSR release to fade out.
 Why is this useful?
 If you insist on not adding a separate envelope for the VCA, this means that you can still have some VCA decay (rather than abrupt OFF) while the VCF gets the full impact of a variable attack/decay times.
-GRP's implementation of this felt a bit odd: the release on the VCA felt like more of a quiet volume trail off, but it's better than not having at all.
+GRP's implementation of this felt a bit odd: the release on the VCA felt like more of a quiet volume trail off (i.e., not starting at the same voltage as the sustain), but it's better than not having at all.

 I really wish ALL synth makers could leave the Gate/ADSR paradigm behind; it was a cost-saving measure by Roland but it seems to have gained this kind of dogma status.
 Funnily enough, the only time I heard ADSR/Gate on VCA done well was on the SH-09/2, where the VCA Gate had a very tiny amount of preset release--this was actually functionally great, softening the OFF ever so slightly.
 These days, gate + a dedicated VCA release control is the perfect compromise for me on a monosynth.
 This is the approach Moog took with the Grandmother and they should get credit for that.